Isa Outhwaite: Biography

 Outhwaite and her mother were close friends of Suzanne Aubert, founder of the religious order the Daughters of Our Lady of Compassion.
 She conducted a correspondence with Mother Aubert for many years.
 When Aubert spent six years in Rome seeking recognition from Pope Benedict XV for her order, Outhwaite supported her financially.
 Outhwaite was also a prison "official visitor" and welfare worker for women prisoners at Mount Eden Prisons.

 She wrote poetry and in 1916 she contributed a verse to a very early Australian ANZAC day memorial book (Their death Our Life: For the mortal shroud of our immortal heroes, Love weaves Peace).

 Isa Outhwaite died on 13 December 1925 aged 83.
 She is interred in the Catholic section of Waikaraka Cemetery, Onehunga.

 Among the beneficiaries of her will were the Sisters of Compassion (£500), St Joseph's School, Grey Lynn (£250), St Mary's Orphanage, Howick (£250), the Little Sisters of the Poor (£1000), Mater Misericordiae Hospital (£1500), Bishop Cleary (£500 to be used to support female prisoners released from Mt Eden prison), and the remainder of her estate to Bishop Cleary for Catholic education in Auckland.
-This bequest led to the establishment of St Peter's College.
+This bequest led to the establishment of St Peter's College on the Outhwaite family land fronting Khyber Pass Road and Mountain Road.
 She also left the family home and land in Grafton to Newmarket Borough Council, which was later developed into Outhwaite Park, and left Hen Island (Taranga) of Hen and Chicken Islands near Whangārei to the New Zealand government for a bird sanctuary.
 Isa Outwaite also gave money for the relief of poverty in Besançon, France and is publicly remembered there for her philanthropy.